SiddSS/SiddSS.github.io/_pages/index.md

  <img style="float: right; width: 20%; padding: 10px; box-shadow: 3px 3px 3px 3px gray; " src="../assets/logos/mathworks-vector-logo.png">
 * **May - Aug 2023** -
  Interned at MathWorks again this summer.
 This time got the opportunity to work on Parsim command with massive simulations team.
-Intorduced a function handle which reduced execution time for a typical workflow by three times.
+Intorduced a function handle for custom visualizations which reduced execution time for a typical workflow by ten times.
 This code will be shipped with 2024-a release of Matlab!

  * **Jan - April 2023** -
  Worked on a investigation project on Internet Outage Data provided by [IODA lab](https://ioda.inetintel.cc.gatech.edu).
 Performed data analysis and explored a ensemble Machine learning approach to detect outages from a bunch of weak signals.
 [Report](../assets/misc/Ensemble_methods.pdf)